 2. On the software bundle page, you’ll be able to create and manage software bundles for your clients.
 Click the + Create button on the top right to create your first software bundle.

-3. On the new software bundle page, give the bundle a name, click the + Software, search for the software you want, add them, and click Save to create the new bundle.
+3. On the new software bundle page, give the bundle a name, click + Software, search for the software you want, add it, and click Save to create the new bundle.
 (Nice!)

 Create a new software bundle.png